2. Material Accounting Policy Information

 The preparation of financial statements in conformity with Ind AS requires the management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.

-In particular, information about critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are as below:
+In particular, information about critical judgements and estimates in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are as below:

-• Measurement of Defined Benefit Obligations and actual assumptions; and
+• Measurement of Defined Benefit Obligations and actuarial assumptions;

 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future period affected.